froberge/githubaction-azurevault-demo/README.md

 Welcome to the Introduction to using GitHub Actions with OpenShift !!

+This repository uses Github actions to deploy a quarkus information.
+For more information on the code refer [here](docs/app-README.md)

 ## GitHub Action
 [GitHub Action](https://github.com/features/actions), automate, customize and execute your software development workflows right in your repository.
 You can discover, create and share actions to perform any job you'd like, including CI/CD and combine theses actions in a completely customized workflow.